Proactive academia (4) #PositiveAcademia: Towards a kinder academic world

 I see the #PositiveAcademia initiative as touching upon both topics that were covered in the interview: inclusion and proactivity.
 Inclusion as it values all contributions in academia.
 Proactivity because it recognises that even small acts that every single academic can take can make a difference.

 The idea really came to me in the Christmas break of 2021, in the depths of the second pandemic winter.
 I was looking for ways to cheer colleagues up on a regular basis.
-So I struck upon the idea of writing public recommendations on LinkedIn for colleagues, mentees, co-authors, and others I admire.
+So I struck upon the idea of writing public recommendations on LinkedIn for colleagues, mentees, co-authors, and other academics that I admire.

-So far, I have shared about 60 of them on LinkedIn and am planning to write many more.
+So far, I have shared nearly 70 recommendations on LinkedIn and am planning to write many more.
 I have even written a recommendation for the editor that rejected our paper in the 4th round as well as the one who subsequently accepted it for another journal.
 Little gestures like this can really make a big difference to academics in your network.
 Even if we all write just one recommendation for someone else, we can collectively make academia a much kinder place.

 Write a nice email